Saeef/all-JS/1.notesJS/bootstrap.md

 <hr/>

+### about the grid &nbsp; :rice:

-- bootstrap grid must always be inside of a container wrapper
+- bootstrap grid must always be inside of a container wrapper. &nbsp; :zap:
 - container class options:
-  + container (pre-determined fixed widths at different breakpoints)
+  + container (pre-determined fixed widths at different breakpoints) &nbsp; :zap:
   + container-fluid.
-(100% width of the browser and provides consistent padding)
+(100% width of the browser and provides consistent padding) &nbsp; :zap:

 - row class creates horizontal groups of columns
   + columns collapse and interact with each other as a group, but independently